jakehwll/react-cast/README.md

 > **Note**:
 > This library is highly unfinished and should not be considered for production.

-A casting library for React.JS using contexts.
+Context-based Chromecast Library for React

 ## Features